zjfong/functions-training/README.md

 After you implement a function successfully in your snippet, copy it over into the `functions.js` file.
 Unless a different behavior is specified, have the function log the answer to the console AND return it.

+Notice there is a solutions.js file.
+Make a full attempt at finishing these on your own and refer to the solutions only when you are finished or unbearably stuck.
+Also recognize that the solutions are only **one** solution and that there are many good ways to solve these problems.

 For some of the problems, you'll have to use functions or other variables supplied by JavaScript's built-in `Math` object.
 [Here is the documentation on using the `Math` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

 **Example Usage of `Math`**